 With the Rachio Smart Sprinkler Controller, you get more zones and more integration along with a very stable, well-performing app.
 But you’re also getting a unit that’s not very attractive.

 With the Skydrop, you get an attractive unit and an easy-to-use setup that can select a watering schedule for you based on the information you give it.
 But you also get a less reliable app and a unit that’s not weather resistant.

 You have to decide which unit works best for your needs and preferences.
-Remember, the team at Sprinkler Repair Bay Area are here to help you install your new WIFI sprinkler controller and set it up to run flawlessly.
+If you need more input or hands-on help from a local irrigation contractor, we’re here to help you install your new WIFI sprinkler controller and set it up to run flawlessly.
 Give us a call today.